Dr Elizabeth New BA (Exeter) MA (York) PhD (London)

 Department of History and Welsh History

 Dr Elizabeth New BA (Exeter), MA (York), PhD (London) is a Fellow of the Society of Antiquaries and a Fellow of the Royal Historical Society.
-Her research interests focus on high and later medieval England and Wales, especially its social, cultural and religious history; the visual and material culture of medieval Britain and northern Europe; and heritage studies.
-Dr New is Co-Investigator of the AHRC funded* Imprint: a forensic and historical investigation of fingerprints on medieval seals* project https://twitter.com/Imprint_Project She is also a member of the Library & Collections Committee of the Society of Antiquaries of London, an advisor to the British Academy English Episcopal Acta *project, Chair of *Sigillvm (the international association for the study of seals), and a member of the Aberystwyth University Special Collections Committee.
+Her research interests focus on high and later medieval England and Wales, especially its social, cultural and religious history; the visual and material culture of medieval Britain and northern Europe; medieval seals and sealing practices; and heritage studies.
+Dr New is currently working on her Leverhulme Trust Major Research Fellowship (2020-23), ‘Identity, interaction and exchange in medieval England’, and was Co-Investigator for the recent AHRC Imprint: a forensic and historical investigation of fingerprints on medieval seals project www.imprintseals.org She is also an advisor to the British Academy English Episcopal Acta project, Chair of Sigillvm (the international association for the study of seals), and a member of the Harlaxton Medieval Symposium steering committee.

 Seals and sealing practices in medieval Britain.
 Approaches include cultural and social history; administrative and legal practices; local studies; imagery and semiotics; cross-cultural and trans-national exchange; archival, museum and historiographical studies.